Tim Loughton: Backbench career

+At the 2019 general election, Loughton was again re-elected, with an increased vote share of 51% and an increased majority of 7,474.

 On 26 March 2021, it was announced that Loughton was one of five MPs to be sanctioned by China for spreading what it called "lies and disinformation" about the country.
 He was subsequently banned from entering China, Hong Kong and Macau and Chinese citizens and institutions are prohibited from doing business with him.

 On 1 December 2021, Loughton was appointed acting Chairman of the Home Affairs Select Committee for a second time following the resignation of Labour MP Yvette Cooper, who was appointed Shadow Home Secretary.

+In April 2024, Loughton announced that he would not seek re-election as an MP at the 2024 general election, after 27 years in parliament.
+On 24 May 2024, he subsequently delivered his valedictory speech as a Member of Parliament.

 Personal life

 Loughton married Elizabeth Juliet MacLauchlan in 1992, and they have two daughters and one son.

 On 16 April 2015, he was elected Fellow of the Society of Antiquaries of London (FSA).